What We Do

-Unfortunately, plaintiffs’ product liability trial lawyers are poised to launch broad scale attacks on this vision, and these attacks will give rise to a new world of product liability involving advanced products.
+Plaintiffs’ product liability trial lawyers have begun launching and are poised to launch ever increasing numbers of broad scale attacks on designers and manufacturers of autonomous and other advanced products, and these attacks are giving rise to a new world of product liability litigation.
 This new world is sure to include many of the elements of the old world — mass case filings, adverse media publicity, government inquiries, possible recalls, enormous legal fees and expenses, and potentially grave financial consequences for manufacturers and designers of advanced products.
 It will also bring with it an evolution in the types of attacks plaintiffs’ trial lawyers are most likely to launch and a new and vastly different landscape of legal and technical issues.

-These attacks will play out in courts nationwide, and they will be focused and relentless.
-Companies that design or manufacture technologically advanced products, systems, or components, should begin preparing for these attacks now.
+These attacks have already begun to play out in courts nationwide, and this will continue.
+Plaintiffs’ trial lawyers will be focused and relentless.
+Companies that design or manufacture technologically advanced products, systems, or components, must prepare for these attacks now.

-The Technologically Advanced Products that are Likely to Be the Principal Targets of Plaintiffs’ Trial Lawyers’ Unjustified Attacks
+The Technologically Advanced Products Most Likely to be the Principal Targets of Plaintiffs’ Trial Lawyers’ Unjustified Attacks

 - Electric Vehicles (EVs), Autonomous Vehicles, including autonomous Rideshare vehicles (AVs), and Advanced Driver Assistance Systems (ADAS) – Crashworthiness attacks will be made on lithium ion batteries and other forms of electrical power when vehicles are involved in crashes that lead to fires and injuries and on autonomous and semi-autonomous features that are provided if they fail to prevent injuries.
 Attacks will also be made on ground vehicles that lack one or more autonomous or semi-autonomous features when it can be alleged that providing such features could have prevented the injuries.
 At the point in time when fully autonomous ground vehicles are in use, attacks will be made on a wide variety of such vehicles’ autonomous features.